 Note that (with a few exceptions) both parents must be planning to come to the UK in order for your children to accompany you as your dependants.

-Since 5 October 2009, your Tier 4 permission to stay in the UK as a student is tied to the college or university that issued the CAS you use to apply for your visa.
+Your Student Visa or Tier 4 permission to stay in the UK as a student is tied to the college or university that issued the CAS you use to apply for your visa.

 For more information, please visit the following organisations: